maps-apps-n/geography-thesis/README.md

 # geography-thesis
-Thesis for MSc in Human Geography (2015)
+Thesis for MSc in Geography (2015)

 "A multilevel and spatial analysis of geographical variation and determinants in TB incidence in Bolivia"